hindsightsoftware/atlassian-connect-play/README.md

 Next, create the app on Heroku:

     heroku apps:create <add-on-name>

-Then set the public and private key as environment variables in Heroku (you don't ever want to commit these `*.pem` files into your scm).
-Remember, the two pem files were automatically generated in the root of your Play project.

-    heroku config:set AC_PUBLIC_KEY="`cat public-key.pem`" --app <add-on-name>
-    heroku config:set AC_PRIVATE_KEY="`cat private-key.pem`" --app <add-on-name>

-We recommend that you don't use the automatically generated key pair in production.
-You can use any RSA key pair generation tool such as [JSEncrypt](http://travistidwell.com/jsencrypt/demo/) to generate a production key pair.

 A good practice is also to externalize your Play application secret as an environment variable in Heroku.